Serverless computing: Security

-According to OWASP, serverless applications are vulnerable to variations of traditional attacks, insecure code, and some serverless-specific attacks (like Denial of Wallet).
+According to OWASP, serverless applications are vulnerable to variations of traditional attacks, insecure code, and some serverless-specific attacks (like denial of wallet).
 So, the risks have changed and attack prevention requires a shift in mindset.

 Vendor lock-in

 Serverless computing is provided as a third-party service.
 Applications and software that run in the serverless environment are by default locked to a specific cloud vendor.
 This issue is exacerbated in serverless computing, as with its increased level of abstraction, public vendors only allow customers to upload code to a FaaS platform without the authority to configure underlying environments.
-More importantly, when considering a more complex workflow that includes Backend-as-a-Service (BaaS), a BaaS offering can typically only natively trigger a FaaS offering from the same provider.
+More importantly, when considering a more complex workflow that includes backend-as-a-service (BaaS), a BaaS offering can typically only natively trigger a FaaS offering from the same provider.
 This makes the workload migration in serverless computing virtually impossible.
 Therefore, considering how to design and deploy serverless workflows from a multi-cloud perspective could mitigate this.

-High Performance Computing
+High-performance computing

 Serverless computing may not be ideal for certain high-performance computing (HPC) workloads due to resource limits often imposed by cloud providers, including maximum memory, CPU, and runtime restrictions.
 For workloads requiring sustained or predictable resource usage, bulk-provisioned servers can sometimes be more cost-effective than the pay-per-use model typical of serverless platforms.
 However, serverless computing is increasingly capable of supporting specific HPC workloads, particularly those that are highly parallelizable and event-driven, by leveraging its scalability and elasticity.
 The suitability of serverless computing for HPC continues to evolve with advancements in cloud technologies.